canonical/opensearch-operator/docs/explanation/cluster-health.md

 2. **Remove one unit at a time** — never remove multiple units in a single command.
    After each removal, wait for the cluster to rebalance and return to `green` before removing the next unit.
-3. **Monitor after removal** — the charm may reconfigure and restart another unit to balance node roles.
+3. **Monitor after removal** — OpenSearch reallocates the departed node's shards, and the charm updates the voting configuration if the node was `cluster_manager`-eligible.
    Wait for the application to fully stabilise before proceeding.

 ```{note}
 In highly available deployments, **do not scale below 3 nodes**.